Certora/Documentation/docs/user-guide/out-of-resources/memout.md

 following warning to the "General Problems" panel: `Extremely low available memory`.

-This warning might occasionally be a false positive: the JVM is sometimes able to clean up enough memory on-demand to avert any crashes, or the memory might be just enough.
+This warning might occasionally not be conclusive: the JVM is sometimes able to clean up enough memory on-demand to avert any crashes, or the memory might be just enough.
 It might also not show up although the job fails due to insufficient memory, e.g., if a single allocation that is greater than the